 The scientific payoff for unveiling Alpha Centauri’s planetary retinue could be tremendous.
-At little more than four light-years away, a fraction of a stone’s throw in cosmic distances, these stars are tantalizingly close—right on our celestial doorstep.
+At little more than four light-years away, a mere fraction of a stone’s throw in cosmic distances, these stars are tantalizingly close—right on our celestial doorstep.
 Any planets there would be prime targets for further study, but Earth-like worlds potentially harboring life would be the grandest of all.
 Now a group of scientists plans to conduct a search for such worlds like never before, using a privately funded telescope to revolutionize our knowledge of Alpha Centauri.
-“We have this unique opportunity to reveal if there is a ‘habitable zone’ planet in the system,” says Olivier Guyon from the University of Arizona, part of the telescope’s team.
+“We have this unique opportunity to reveal if there is a ‘habitable zone’ planet in the system,” says Olivier Guyon of the University of Arizona, part of the telescope’s team.
 “This is something that has never been done before.”

 The small shoebox-sized telescope is being designed with a specific goal in mind: look for planets in the Alpha Centauri system, specifically any in its habitable zone, the starlight-warmed region in which liquid water could persist on a rocky world’s surface.
 It will do so in a way no other telescope can yet match.
 The aim is to finish and launch the telescope into Earth’s orbit by 2023, ready to begin its search from space.
-“This announcement is fantastic,” says Sara Seager from the Massachusetts Institute of Technology, a planet-hunter unaffiliated with the project.
+“This announcement is fantastic,” says Sara Seager of the Massachusetts Institute of Technology, a planet hunter unaffiliated with the project.
 “It’s just fantastic to see private foundations accelerating our search to find another Earth.”

 The telescope’s major trait is to make use of the binary nature of Alpha Centauri A and B, which are separated by slightly more than the Uranus–sun distance, to probe the existence of planets in either star’s habitable zone.
 The telescope will use a technology known as a diffractive pupil to study the stars, a transformative approach that employs “a bit of an optical trick,” Tuthill says.
-Rather than taking very high-resolution images of the stars, the 12-centimeter-wide telescope will spread the light from the stars into thousands of pixels, creating an elaborate patterned image within which a sort of photonic fingerprint of each star’s spatial position on the sky can be seen.
-From this data, the scientists hope to see minuscule shifts in each star’s position caused by gravitational tug of any orbiting planets.
-This task—a so-called “astrometric” measurement—is made much simpler by the presence of two stars rather than one, allowing the distance between the two stars to be more accurately measured.
+Rather than taking very high-resolution images of the stars, the 12-centimeter-wide telescope will spread the light from the stars into thousands of pixels, creating an elaborate patterned image within which a kind of photonic fingerprint of each star’s spatial position on the sky can be seen.
+From these data, the scientists hope to see minuscule shifts in each star’s position caused by the gravitational tug of any orbiting planets.
+This task—a so-called astrometric measurement—is made much simpler by the presence of two stars rather than one, allowing the distance between the two stars to be more accurately measured.
 “Alpha Centauri is just a sitting duck for this particular technique,” Tuthill says.
 “It’s almost like the universe put it there for this particular mission.”

-Two years’ worth of astrometric observations with Toliman should allow the team to tease out the presence—or absence—of planets orbiting at a similar distance to Earth; that is, within the habitable zone of Alpha Centauri A or of B. But astrometry’s greatest power is arguably its ability to give astronomers accurate measurements of any newfound planets’ masses by assessing the strength of each world’s gravitational pull on the stars.
-Most other planet-detection techniques only yield estimates of mass, muddying the observational distinction between, say, a gas-shrouded “mini-Neptune” and a more Earth-like rocky orb.
+Two years’ worth of astrometric observations with Toliman should allow the team to tease out the presence—or absence—of planets orbiting at a similar distance to Earth, that is, within the habitable zone of Alpha Centauri A or B. But astrometry’s greatest power is arguably its ability to give astronomers accurate measurements of any newfound planets’ masses by assessing the strength of each world’s gravitational pull on the stars.
+Most other planet-detection techniques yield only estimates of mass, muddying the observational distinction between, say, a gas-shrouded “mini-Neptune” and a more Earth-like rocky orb.

-Emily Rickman from the Space Telescope Science Institute in Baltimore says the technology behind the Toliman telescope is “exciting” given the proximity of these stars to our own.
+Emily Rickman of the Space Telescope Science Institute in Baltimore says the technology behind the Toliman telescope is “exciting” given the proximity of these stars to our own.
 “Finding any promise of alien life in our celestial backyard would be a really big deal,” she says.
 Even if it does not detect anything, the mission will place useful constraints on the Alpha Centauri system.
-“If nothing is found, that will either tell us there’s something extremely tiny and close to the star that we cannot see, or there’s nothing around those stars,” she says, which would be an intriguing and valuable result all on its own.
+“If nothing is found, that will either tell us there’s something extremely tiny and close to the star that we cannot see or there’s nothing around those stars,” she says, which would be an intriguing and valuable result all on its own.

 For now, however, Alpha Centauri is the primary goal, with the possibility of a titanic discovery on the horizon.
-Within just a few years, we may know if one or more potentially habitable Earth-mass worlds exist there, so near at hand that we might seek not only to study them with telescopes, but also to visit, reaching out via robotic probes launched across the interstellar depths.
+Within just a few years we may know if one or more potentially habitable Earth-mass worlds exist there, so near at hand that we might seek not only to study them with telescopes but also to visit, reaching out via robotic probes launched across the interstellar depths.
 Proposals for such voyages already exist, including Breakthrough Watch’s more limelight-illumed kin, Breakthrough Starshot, a sister project from the Breakthrough Initiatives aiming to send miniaturized spacecraft at perhaps a tenth the speed of light toward Alpha Centauri.
 Toliman would provide key data in support of such a multidecadal mission.